Skip to main content

 The biochemical competition for pregnenolone represents another critical point of intersection.
 Pregnenolone is the common precursor from which all steroid hormones are synthesized.
 The enzyme 3β-hydroxysteroid dehydrogenase (3β-HSD) is required for the conversion of pregnenolone to progesterone.

-Under conditions of chronic stress, the enzymatic machinery in the adrenal cortex is upregulated to meet the demand for cortisol, effectively shunting available pregnenolone away from the pathway in the gonads.
+Under conditions of chronic stress, the enzymatic machinery in the adrenal cortex is upregulated to meet the demand for cortisol, effectively shunting available pregnenolone away from the progesterone synthesis pathway in the gonads.
 This “pregnenolone steal” is a direct biochemical mechanism that links high stress levels to low progesterone availability.

 Micronutrients and Steroidogenic Enzyme Function